Basic information on the A-bomb Dome

 The Atomic Bomb Dome was built in 1915 as a facility to exhibit and sell products from Hiroshima prefecture, and also held Hiroshima prefectural art exhibitions and exhibitions.
 At the beginning of its establishment, it was called “Hiroshima Prefectural Products Display Hall,” but later it was renamed “Hiroshima Prefectural Product Display Center” and “Hiroshima Prefectural Industrial Promotion Hall” in Showa 8 (1933).

 The designer was Czech architect Jan Letzl, and the structure was partially brickwork using steel, and the exterior was made of stone and mortar.
-The whole was a three-story staircase with a five-story staircase in the center of the front, and an oval dome of copper plate (about 11 meters long axis, 8 meters short axis, 4 meters high) placed on it.
+The whole building was composed with a three-story staircase, another five-story staircase in the center , and an oval dome of copper plate (about 11 meters long axis, 8 meters short axis, 4 meters high) placed on it.
 At that time, most of the city center of Hiroshima was a wooden two-story building, and these bold European-style buildings were very rare, and together with the modern beauty that shines on the surface of the river, it was counted as one of the famous places in Hiroshima.
 I did it.

 It was transferred from Hiroshima prefecture to Hiroshima city in Showa 28 (1953), and in Showa 41 (1966) July, the Hiroshima City Council resolved to preserve the Atomic Bomb Dome, and then weathering progressed, and three times through well-intentioned donations at home and abroad Large-scale preservation work was carried out.
 In addition, in search of registration on the World Heritage List, it was designated as a national historic site in June 1995 as a result of the city, the city council, and a wide range of civic movements, and applied for registration by UNESCO by the Agency for Cultural Affairs.
 It was registered as a World Cultural Heritage Site in December 1996.